A mortgage protection plan is designed to pay off your mortgage in full should you die prematurely during the term of the policy.

-Unlike some competitors, we don't charge any upfront fees.
+Unlike some competitors, we don't charge a broker fee until we get you a formal mortgage offer.
 No mortgage, no fee.

-A broker fee is only payable after you've received a formal mortgage offer from a lender.
-The fee will depend on the complexity of your case and the amount of work required to source your mortgage deal.
+The broker fee will depend on the complexity of your case and the amount of work required to source your mortgage deal.